Sexual violence has serious consequences for the mental health of survivors in the Central African Republic (CAR).

 At the end of our session, I reassured the survivor that her suffering was real and that I valued her courage in telling me about her experience despite her sadness.

-I comforted her by telling her that I was here to help her, that everything she told me would be kept confidential and that we are there to listen to her in a kind way – to support her psychologically and to help reduce the burden she is carrying.
+I comforted her by telling her that I was here to help her, that we are there to listen to her in a kind way – to support her psychologically and to help reduce the burden she is carrying.

 Psychologists and psychosocial counsellors provide emotional support to survivors of sexual violence during the treatment and care, helping them to rebuild their lives through talking about their suffering and emotions during our sessions together.